astorfi/Deep-Learning-Roadmap/README.rst

 ***************

-The purpose of this project is to introduce a shortcut to developers and researcher for finding useful resources about Deep Learning for Natural Language Processing.
+The purpose of this project is to introduce a shortcut to developers and researcher for finding useful resources about Deep Learning.

 ============
 Motivation